The Pros And Cons of Building Your Own Website

 They’ve all asked themselves the very same question: “Should I try to build my own website or should I hire a professional?”

-This is a valid question, and I think it is extremely important to fully flesh out the pros and cons of this decision before hiring a designer/developer or tackling it solo.
+I think it is extremely important to fully flesh out the pros and cons of this decision before hiring a designer/developer or tackling it solo.

 Here are a few pros and cons you should take into consideration when designing a website.